Opinion: It’s tragic this World Cup will only be remembered for one thing

 But in singling out Rubiales, let’s not pretend this is a problem unique to Spanish football.
 This kind of abhorrent, sexist behaviour runs like a barbed wire through all levels of society.
 It happens every single day in workplaces, bars, clubs, playgrounds, from grassroots to professional sports, and in our homes, all around the world.

 You know whose opinion I’d really love to hear on all this?
 The Queen of Spain’s.
-As prime witness to both crude displays, I wonder how appalled she feels by it all?
+As a prime witness to both crude displays, I wonder how appalled she feels by it all.
 And I wonder what she thinks he should do now.

 Join our commenting forum